Toronto Sun

 The Toronto Sun is an English-language tabloid newspaper published daily in Toronto, Ontario, Canada.
 The newspaper is one of several Sun tabloids published by Postmedia Network.
-The newspaper's offices is located at Postmedia Place in downtown Toronto.
+The newspaper's offices are located at Postmedia Place in downtown Toronto.

-The newspaper published its first edition in November 1971, after it had acquired the assets of the defunct Toronto Telegram, and hired portions of the Telegrams staff.
+The newspaper published its first edition in November 1971, after it had acquired the assets of the defunct Toronto Telegram, and hired portions of its staff.
 In 1978, Toronto Sun Holdings and Toronto Sun Publishing were consolidated to form Sun Publishing (later renamed Sun Media Corporation).
 Sun Publishing went on to form similar tabloids to the Toronto Sun in other Canadian cities during the late 1970s and 1980s.
 The Sun was acquired by Postmedia Network in 2015, as a part of the sale of the Sun's parent company, Sun Media.

 History

+20th century

 In 1971, the Toronto Sun Publishing was created and purchased the syndication operations and newspaper vending boxes from the Toronto Telegram, which ceased operations in the same year.
 The Toronto Sun also recruited staff from the former Telegram conservative broadsheet newspaper, and published its first edition on 1 November 1971.
-The Sun is considered a spiritual successor to the Telegram.
-The Sun is the holder of the Telegram archives.

-Publisher Doug Chreighton was originally going to name the new newspaper the Toronto News but Andy Donato, who was asked to design the paper's first front page and decided to call the paper the Toronto Sun instead.
+Publisher Doug Creighton was originally going to name the new newspaper the Toronto News but Andy Donato, who was asked to design the paper's first front page and decided to call the paper the Toronto Sun instead.
 Creighton decided it was too late to change it and renamed the paper.

 The Toronto Sun was originally published out of leased space at the Eclipse White Wear Company Building at 322 King Street West.
 In 1975, the newspaper moved into the Toronto Sun Building at 333 King Street East which was eventually expanded to six storeys to house all of the newspaper's operations.
-In 2010, the building was sold to property development company First Gulf, and the Sun consolidated its operations onto the second floor and remained in the building until it relocated offices in 2016.
+In 2010, the building was sold to property development company First Gulf, and the Sun consolidated its operations onto the second floor.
+It remained in the building until it relocated offices in 2016.

 In 1978, Toronto Sun Holdings and Toronto Sun Publishing were consolidated to form Sun Publishing.
 The corporation expanded its tabloid footprint, having established its second tabloid, the Edmonton Sun through a partnership agreement with Edmonton Sun Publishing in 1978.
 The Albertan was acquired in 1980 and made into the company's third tabloid, the Calgary Sun in 1980.

 In 1988, The Washington Post described the Sun as an example of tabloid journalism.